ppy/osu-wiki/wiki/Gameplay/Game_modifier/Difficulty_Adjust/en.md

 <!-- TODO description and settings -->

+## Score multiplier

-*Score multiplier depends on other factors such as mod combinations or mod settings:
+Score multiplier depends on other factors such as mod combinations or mod settings:

-- Starts at 1.00x and decreases by 0.05x for every 0.1 step change made to any original map parameter (CS, HP, OD, AR), down to a strict minimum of 0.10x.
+- Decreases by 0.05x for every 0.1 step change made to any original map parameter (CS, HP, OD, AR), down to a strict minimum of 0.10x.

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"